briansimiyuj/doctor-appointment-app/README.md

           b.
 Set the modal visibility state to true
           c.
 Set the appointment to reschedule state to the appointment parameter

+        4. Create a function to close the modal
+          a.
+Set the appointment to reschedule state to null
+          b.
+Set the modal visibility state to false
+          c.
+Set new date and new time states to null

     ### Modal Context